 Bly is a tiny town located in the state of Oregon.
 With a population of 207 people and just one neighborhood, Bly is the 219th largest community in Oregon.

-When you are in Bly, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Bly’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bly is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bly is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Bly who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Compared to the rest of the country, citizens of Bly spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Being a small town, Bly does not have a public transit system used by locals to get to and from work.
+Bly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Bly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bly residents report their race to be White.
-Important ancestries of people in Bly include Irish, French, German, Polish, and English.
+Important ancestries of people in Bly include Irish, French, German, British, and Polish.

 The most common language spoken in Bly is English.
 Other important languages spoken here include Italian and Polish.